le300/CAT_Annotation_Experiment_2/README.md

 ## File List

 * [Examples_Background_Information_Amount.pdf](Examples_Background_Information_Amount.pdf) - This pdf provides a simple annotation scheme with instructions on how to approach annotating a comics page, as well as examples annotated panels.
-This pdf is downloadable from the CAT so that an annotator can refer to it at any time.
+This pdf is downloadable from the Comics Annotation Tool (CAT) so that an annotator can refer to it at any time.

 * [Participant_Information_Sheet.pdf](Participant_Information_Sheet.pdf) - This pdf is an information sheet about the study described in the associated paper.
 This information sheet shows that the study was approved by Queen Mary University of London, and was given to every annotator before their participation in the study.

+* [Consent_Form.pdf](Consent_Form.pdf) - This pdf is the consent form given to each annotator to confirm that they choose to participant in the study and can withdraw consent at any time.
+These statements were given to each annotator to initial and sign out within the Comics Annotation Tool (CAT).

 * [Annotations_Prolific](Annotations_Prolific) - This folder contains all the collected annotations for each study.